 Brief Description of Organisation

-SLV.Global is a graduate-led voluntary organisation that’s been sending students and graduates to Sri Lanka since 2010.
-Our placements are designed to provide valuable work experience in the mental health sector as well as providing assistance to a variety of teaching and social-work initiatives.
+SLV.Global is a mental health organisation that has been sending students and graduates overseas since 2010.
+Our placements are designed to provide valuable work experience in the mental health sector as well as promoting positive mental health within the communities where we work.

-We understand that sending your child to another country can be a scary thing.
-We’ve compiled a list of the most frequently asked questions to help you, help your child make a decision.
-We’re always available to speak to you, but would always prefer to liaise with the individual taking part in the placement to avoid any confusion and promote the clear communication which is so essential to anyone joining us on placement.
+To give you a bit more information about what our Mental Health placements entail, we’ve compiled this list of frequently asked questions for parents and guardians.
+We’re always available to speak to you, but would prefer to liaise with the individual taking part in the placement to avoid any confusion and promote the clear communication, which is essential for anyone joining us on the team.

 What will they be doing?